YadamVinay369/InsightRise/README.md

 ## Demonstration

-Google-drive link for the website demonstration is provided in the description.
+Google-drive link for the website demonstration is provided in the About section.
-Please do watch it for better understanding.
+Please watch it for a better understanding.

 ## Installation